 RSS data dissemination is identical to normal dissemination.
-Image segments are based on 464 lines, which are compatible with the full disk level 1.5 data scans.
+Image segments are based on 464 lines, which are compatible with the full disc level 1.5 data scans.

 Calibration is identical to Full Earth Scan (FES).
 Image rectification is to 9.5°E. The MSG Level 1.5 Image Product Effective Radiance Definition applied.

 Access to SEVIRI near real-time and offline data and products typically involves an initial registration process.
-For further information, please visit our Data Registration page, or register on the Earth Observation Portal.
+For further information, please visit our Data registration page, or register on the Earth Observation Portal (EOP).

 Planned service interruptions

 The rapid scanning service is periodically interrupted for short periods of time.
 These temporary outages in the service are used to exercise the SEVIRI instrument mechanics in Full Earth Scan (FES) mode, which is required to keep the mechanism in good repair.
 See the Rapid scanning service schedule page for further details.

 Note: interruptions to RSS can be expected if the equipment used to provide the service is needed to support the 0° service.
 The user notification service has the latest information on planned monthly outages.